- Home

 For More Information

-For further information regarding the Charlottesville Homeowner Assistance Program, Real Estate Relief for Elderly or Disabled, or Disabled Veteran’s Real Estate Tax Exemption, please call 434-970-3160.
+For further information regarding the Real Estate Relief for the Elderly and Disabled Grant, Real Estate Tax Exemption for Disabled Veterans and Surviving Spouses, or Charlottesville Homeowner Assistance Program, please call 434-970-3160.